Sumit-Saurabh98/chitchat/README.md

 </a>

 <p align="center">
- A messaging app with a little bit more excitement by integrating GPT and DALL-E-3
+ A messaging app with Chat GPT and DALL-E-3
 </p>

 <p align="center">